Wednesday, December 25, 2024

 Jeffrey James Keyes co-authored the New York Times Bestselling book "Killer Chef" with James Patterson and wrote/produced the award-winning short film "Uniform."
 He is also an accomplished playwright with an M.F.A. from Columbia University.
 Jeffrey was "bitten by the travel bug" in high school while studying abroad as a foreign exchange student in Germany.
 He writes about lifestyle, travel, and wellness for a variety of publications and websites.

-One thought on “A Queer Guide to Exploring Hudson Valley’s Autumn Adventures
+One thought on “A Queer Guide to Exploring New York’s Hudson Valley in Autumn

 • I enjoyed reading your Hudson Valley guide and heartily endorse the recommendations of Art Omi and Edna St Vincent Millay.
 We have visited each of those locations while spending some vacation time in “the valley”.
 You have given us some great ideas for this fall, many thanks to you, Jeffrey!